How can employers create a wellness program that improves employees’ health?

 Additionally, organizations continually make the mistake of incorporating initiatives that only address one specific health risk, such as high blood pressure.
 Providing free blood pressure screenings to employees may enhance their awareness of a possible problem.
 However, the risk assessment should be one small part of a comprehensive plan to reduce the employee’s health risks.
 Even a comprehensive plan will be unsuccessful if it is only implemented for a short-term period.

-Here we have highlighted some Best Practices for designing and executing a successful employer wellness program.
+Below we have highlighted some Best Practices for designing and executing a successful employee’s health program.

-Concentrate on Many Aspects of Health: Weight management classes and nutritional consultations are certainly beneficial but they constitute only a part of one’s overall well-being.
+- Concentrate on Many Aspects of Employee’s Health: Weight management classes and nutritional consultations are certainly beneficial but they constitute only a part of an employee’s health and overall well-being.
 For optimal employee performance, a plan should attend to stress and mental health barriers as well.
 Stanford’s Health Improvement Program (HIP), one of the oldest employer-sponsored health programs in the programs, is an excellent example of a well-rounded initiative.
 In addition to physical fitness classes, Stanford offers smoking cessation programs, “wisdom therapy” for managing stress, behavior modification support groups and even a class for cancer patients.